HughG/holygradle-plugins/developer-readme.md

 artifactoryUsername=<username>
 artifactoryPassword=<encrypted artifactory password>
 ```

+Note that IntelliJ IDEA will fail to open the project until you've created this file (because it parses the
+"build.gradle" files, and some of them depend on these properties).

 Also copy this file to the 'wrapper-starter-kit' subdirectory.
 It needs to be a separate Gradle
 project because it _uses_ the published plugins.